How do you turn off the auto-pilot and begin to live intuitively? How can you learn to listen to your intuition?

-You may not be living intuitively if you feel like you’re just going through the motions of your daily life.
+You may not be listening to your intuition if you feel like you’re just going through the motions of your daily life.
 Like you have no real place or purpose in this world.
 Or you feel empty or unfulfilled and find yourself wondering, “Is this it?”

 Or, maybe you’ve got it worse, like I did, and feel lost, anxious, or depressed for no apparent reason.
 I have been fortunate enough to have lived a pretty charmed life.
 On paper, I’ve been the talk of the town and worthy of envy from MANY less fortunate than me.
 Nonetheless, there came a time where everything caught up with me and I realized that I was so lost and so scared of nothing and everything at the same time.
 I was anxious and depressed for what felt like no articulable reason.

 And that’s the crazy part about all this I think.
 Accomplishment-driven, over-achievers are probably more at risk than anybody else!
 How can this possibly be the case?

 Well, the problem with humans is that our brains have evolved to make us highly rational thinkers capable of complex reasoning, critical thinking, and analysis.
 All of that is great most of the time (just ask any teacher or job interviewer ever).
 But when it comes to important or personal decisions, overthinking can actually misdirect us.